 How Many Gods Does Buddhism Believe In?

-There are 376 million followers worldwide.
-Buddhists seek to reach a state of nirvana, following the path of the Buddha, Siddhartha Gautama, who went on a quest for Enlightenment around the sixth century BC.
-There is no belief in a personal god.
+Globally, there are 376 million followers.
+Following the path of the Buddha, Siddhartha Gautama, who set out on a journey for Enlightenment around the sixth century BC, Buddhists want to achieve nirvana.
+There is no faith in an individual god.

 How Do You Officially Become A Buddhist?

-Yes, anyone can become a Buddhist.
-You will need to take refuge in the Triple Gem and follow a ceremony during which you take a vow to uphold the Five Precepts (to not kill, not steal, not commit sexual misconduct, refrain from false speech and not take intoxicants that lessen your awareness).
+Absolutely anyone can convert to Buddhism.
+You must seek shelter in the Triple Gem and adhere to a ritual in which you swear to uphold the Five Precepts (to not kill, not steal, not commit sexual misconduct, refrain from false speech and not take intoxicants that lessen your awareness).

 Why Does A Buddhist Meditate?

-In Zen Buddhism the purpose of meditation is to stop the mind rushing about in an aimless (or even a purposeful) stream of thoughts.
+The goal of meditation in Zen Buddhism is to halt the mind from racing through an aimless (or even deliberate) stream of thoughts.